Andre-lab/bioce/README.md

 There may also be issues on with running variationalBayesian.py.
 The solution to this may be compiling the module manually.
-This would require running modified compile.sh file (changing path to your home directory)
+This would require running compile.sh file (you may need to change permission to this file).
 ```
 https://github.com/Andre-lab/bioce/blob/master/compile.sh
 ```